microsoft/Federal-Business-Applications/whitepapers/copilot/README.md

 ![Power Platform Admin Center GenAI Consent Options](images/GenAI_OptIn_Overview_03.png)

 ## Phase 1: Timeline
-Below outlines when you can expect to see Power Platform / Dynamics 365 Copilot capabilities with the Phase 1 rollout,
+Below outlines target timelines for Power Platform / Dynamics 365 Copilot capabilities with the Phase 1 rollout.

+> [!NOTE]
+> These dates are for planning purposes only and are subject to change without notice.

 * Available Today (GCC & GCC High)
    * AI Builder